The Criterion Collection: History

-The company was founded in 1984 by Robert Stein, Aleen Stein and Joe Medjuck, who later were joined by Roger Smith.
-In 1985, the Steins, William Becker and Jonathan B. Turell founded the Voyager Company to publish educational multimedia CD-ROMs (1989–2000), and the Criterion Collection became a subordinate division of the Voyager Company, with Janus Films holding a minority stake in the company, and decided to expand its product on videocassettes and videodiscs.
+The company was founded in 1984 by Robert Stein, Aleen Stein, and Joe Medjuck, who later were joined by Roger Smith.
+In 1985, the Steins, William Becker, and Jonathan B. Turell founded the Voyager Company to publish educational multimedia CD-ROMs (1989–2000), and the Criterion Collection became a subordinate division of the Voyager Company, with Janus Films holding a minority stake in the company, and decided to expand its product on videocassettes and videodiscs.

+In 1984, Citizen Kane was the first film the company released on Laserdisc, which included supplementary materials like a video essay and extensive liner notes on the provenance of the negative from which the restoration was made.
+In 1989, Voyager put out its first CD-ROM about Beethoven's ninth symphony.
 In March 1994, Verlagsgruppe Georg von Holtzbrinck GmbH bought 20% of Voyager for US$6.7 million; the four founders each retained a 20% owner's share.

+In 1995, Aleen Stein resigned as President of Voyager, but remained a partner, and went on to found the Organa LLC multimedia publishing company.
+In November 1996, Bob Stein stepped down as company chief.
+In December 1996, it was announced Voyager would absorb Holtzbrinck's Electronic Publishing arm, with Holtzbrinck gaining two seats on Voyager's board.
+In 1997, the Voyager Company was dissolved.

-In 1997, the Voyager Company was dissolved (Aleen Stein founded the Organa LLC CD-ROM publishing company), and Holtzbrinck Publishers sold the Voyager brand name, 42 CD-ROM titles, the Voyager web site and associated assets to Learn Technologies Interactive, LLC (LTI).
-Stein sold 42 Voyager titles to LTI from his Voyager/Criterion company share.
-The remaining three partners, Aleen Stein, Becker and Turell owned the Criterion Collection company, which has a business partnership with Janus Films and had one with Home Vision Entertainment (HVE) until 2005, when Image Entertainment bought HVE.
-On November 4, 2013, it was announced that Sony Pictures Home Entertainment would handle distribution.
-In May 2024, Janus Films and Criterion were acquired by Steven Rales.
+The remaining three partners, Aleen Stein, Becker, and Turell owned the Criterion Collection company, which has a business partnership with Janus Films and had one with Home Vision Entertainment (HVE) until 2005, when Image Entertainment bought HVE.
+On November 4, 2013, it was announced Sony Pictures Home Entertainment (SPHE) would handle distribution.
+In May 2024, Janus Films and Criterion were acquired by Steven Rales, founder of Indian Paintbrush.

 Home Vision Entertainment

 In 1986, Charles Benton founded Home Vision Entertainment (HVE), the home-video division of Public Media Inc. (PMI), which he had previously founded in 1968.
-The HVE company sold, advertised, marketed and distributed Criterion Collection DVDs, and also sold its own HVE brand of DVDs (co-produced with Criterion), including The Merchant Ivory Collection and the Classic Collection, a joint venture between Home Vision Entertainment and Janus Films.
-The latter enterprise published HVE imprint films, for which Janus Films owned the video rights, but which were unavailable from the Criterion Collection; however, Criterion published the Classic Collection films.
-In 2005, Image Entertainment bought HVE making it the exclusive distributor of Criterion Collection products until 2013.
+The HVE company sold, advertised, marketed, and distributed Criterion Collection DVDs, and also sold its own HVE brand of DVDs (co-produced with Criterion), including The Merchant Ivory Collection and the Classic Collection, a joint venture between HVE and Janus Films.
+The latter enterprise published HVE imprint films, for which Janus Films owned the video rights, but were unavailable from the Criterion Collection; however, Criterion published the Classic Collection films.
+In 2005, Image Entertainment bought HVE, making it the exclusive distributor of Criterion Collection products until 2013.